 All of these situations call for some time of cloud syncing/sharing/storage service.
 Which one depends on what you want to do!

 Storing files on “the cloud” is like an online version of a hard drive, but that drive isn’t on your computer.
 Your files are living on a virtual server that belongs to someone else.

 Companies are renting you space and convenience since their server is accessible from anywhere you have internet access.

 So cloud storage has no actual “cloud” holding data, it’s just a term that helps people understand that you’re accessing files over the internet.

 I recommend cloud syncing/storage services for simple file sharing among family members and for ease of use between devices.

-Cloud Syncing services sometimes act as temporary storage for pictures – just remember that they ought to be only one of at least three places you store/backup your photos.
+Cloud syncing services sometimes act as temporary storage for pictures – just remember that they ought to be only one of at least three places you store or back up your photos.